CommitteeOfZero/committeeofzero.github.io/_posts/2020-08-21-sg0-steam-patch.markdown

 # Changelog

+##### Version 2.1 *(Jul 28, 2021)*

+* A full translation check and editing pass of the TIPS has been completed, fixing large amounts of incorrect terminology, inaccuracies, inconsistencies, as well as improving general readability.
+* Text and translation fixes, with a heavy focus on maintaining consistency with the original STEINS;GATE.

 ##### UPDATED *(Oct 24, 2020)*

 * The problem with some anti-virus software detecting the patch as a false positive should be fixed (except McAfee, but if you use McAfee, we recommend you get a better antivirus.)